 *Please note that Banff Centre is a non-designated learning institution.

-Coming to Banff Centre to Work
+Coming to Banff Centre to Work as Faculty

 When you receive your contract package from Banff Centre, please sign and return your documents quickly so that we can prepare your immigration package in a timely manner.